DiyaBetcy/PassCheckWeb/README.md

 Checks password strength based on the following requirements:

-At least 8 characters long
+At least 8 characters long.
-At least one number
+At least one number.
-At least one lowercase letter
+At least one lowercase letter.
-At least one uppercase letter
+At least one uppercase letter.
-At least one special character
+At least one special character.
-Provides instant feedback on the strength of the password entered Requirements dynamically disappear as they are satisfied Displays whether the password is strong or weak
+Provides instant feedback on the strength of the password entered.Requirements dynamically disappear as they are satisfied.Displays whether the password is strong or weak.

 ## License